About the Journal

 Click to read more on Copyright and Open Access Policy

 Copyright undertaking is not required at the time of submission.
-Copyright form to be submitted only after the paper is accepted.
+The Copyright Form/ Consent to Publish Form to be submitted only after the paper is accepted.

-*The same form is also available in author submission site
+*The same form is also available in author’s submission site.

-References: Authors should strictly follow the Vancouver citation style (see for reference: https://www.jscires.org/sites/default/files/ref_style.pdf
+- Authors should strictly follow the Vancouver citation style (see for reference: https://www.jscires.org/sites/default/files/ref_style.pdf)

-Authors need to submit the reply to reviewers's comments using the comment file template.
+Authors need to submit the reply to reviewers’ comments using the comment file template.
 This is available at http://www.jscires.org/content/downloads

-*The same form is also available in author submission site
+The same form is also available in the manuscript submission site.

 The journal also accepts articles in LaTeX format.